yuqiang-yang/MPC_OCS2/README.md

     + If want to use the dynamic weighting, we can change the getIntermediateParameters Function (including the template parameters about the parameter dims) to get a dynamic weighted cost.
 + Something that is hard to explain happens.
 When I wait for esdf stable in real experiment.
 In about 1/2 cases the mpc update rate is slow(about 40ms), otherwise it's 16ms.
 The former cases are usually unstable. -> I change the execution order to make the MPC initilize at last and then the program seems to work well.
 + If we use coldStart, the mobile manipulator is hard to stay in a fixed point.
 It tend to oscillate around a point and gradually become unstable.
 Some i change to the warmStart mode and beg the mpc to work fine.

+### 2023.2.17
++ If you start a thread in a function, you should use thread.join() or thread.detach().
+Otherwise, when this function exits, segement fault will happen.
+Use thread.detach will make the thread independent.
+Until the main function return, the thread keeps working.
++ the static variable in the member function belongs to all instance of the class.
+They share the same static variable.

++ We'd better avoid change in the header file because it will take a much longer build time.

++ Try to change the fiesta to multi-thread version.
+Fail!
+    + The most time-comsuming part of FIESTA is updateESDF and the most time-comsuming part of the updateESDF is the updateQueue.
+So i try to change the BFS of updateQueue to accelelate.
+The problem lies in:
+        + The queue in STL is not thread-safe.
+So we should first change to a thread-safe queue, which frequently lock the thread when push or pop from the queue.
+The lock will make the multi-thread slow because in most time the update procedure frequently pushes and pops element to the queue.
+The lock will make the multi-thread behave just like a single-thread.
+        + If we don't lock the thread when push or pop from the queue, the program crash!!
+        + After we add multi-thread, the time comsuption don't decrease in a satisfactory maner.
+Howerver, it will take more CPU resource.